Fr. Jerry Orbos

 The San Jose de Ivana Church was built in 1814 (although its foundation dates back to 1795).
 This church is truly unique among all the old churches in Batanes as it is the only one not built in the espadana style of the day.
 It has a crenellated fortress-like campanile or bell tower that gives the appearance of a fortification.
 San Jose Church fronts the Ivana Seaport and offers a commanding view of the sea and surrounding countryside due to its elevation.
 It is 14 kilometers from Basco.

 Would you like to spend a few days of solitude and peace to be able to recharge your spirit and reconnect with God?
 Join a 4-day Pilgrimage to Batanes with Fr.
-Ryan Barrios leaving on March 1, 2018.
+Jerry Orbos leaving on April 5, 2018.
 Pray, meditate and reflect and enjoy a taste of paradise in one of the country’s dream destinations.

 Begin your pilgrimage with a visit to the Basco Cathedral, also known as Sto.
 Domingo de Basco.
 This first and oldest church in Batanes is dedicated to Our Lady of the Immaculate Conception, Patroness of Batanes.
 Drive to Radar Tukon, strategically located at the top-most part of the island, it offers a stunning panoramic view of Mount Iraya, the Pacific Ocean, and West Philippine Sea.